-Safeguards on nuclear material shall terminate upon determination by the Agency that the material has been consumed, or has been diluted in such a way that it is no longer usable for any nuclear activity relevant from the point of view of safeguards, or has become practically irrecoverable.
+Safeguards shall terminate on nuclear material upon determination by the Agency that the material has been consumed, or has been diluted in such a way that it is no longer usable for any nuclear activity relevant from the point of view of safeguards, or has become practically irrecoverable.

-^[4] INFCIRC/9/Rev. 2.
+^[3] INFCIRC/9/Rev. 2.

-Transfer of nuclear material out of Jamaica
+Transfer of nuclear material out of Libya

-Jamaica shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of Jamaica, in accordance with the provisions set out in Part II of this Agreement.
+Libya shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of Libya, in accordance with the provisions set out in Part II of this Agreement.
 The Agency shall terminate safeguards on nuclear material under this Agreement when the recipient State has assumed responsibility therefor, as provided for in Part II of this Agreement.
-The Agency shall maintain records indicating each transfer and, where applicable, the re-application of safeguards to the transferred nuclear material.
+The Agency shall maintain records indicating each transfer and, where applicable, the reapplication of safeguards to the transferred nuclear material.